 The basic plan also doesn’t offer even basic analytics to measure performance and ticket volume.
 Integration with other systems requires users to have a user account with those systems, which can be a hindrance if you’re using SSO.
 Many integrations such as Intercom or Pipedrive are not two-way.

 There are plenty of simpler and more affordable customer support solutions out there.
 You don’t have to compromise on functionality, either - there’s a solution for most needs.

 Let’s take a look at some Front alternatives to help you decide which is the best fit for your team.
 Here are our 7 top picks for Front alternatives.

 Enchant has been designed from the ground up with ease of use in mind.
 The product is similar to Front in many ways and offers a range of features to help you take care of your customers.
-Enchant is a great Front Alternative if you want something lighter on its feet.
+Enchant is a great Front Alternative if you want something more affordable and yet powerful.